Prudhvi-pln/udb/README.md

    python udb.py
    ```

 4. Sit back, relax, and let the magic happen!
-The downloader will guide you through the process and download your selected anime or drama series.
+The downloader will guide you through the process and download your selected series/movie.

 5. Run `python udb.py -h` for more information about the cli arguments